-For high mobile workflows and intensive order picking or sorting that require frequent barcode scanning, the gun-shaped scanner and handheld industrial PDA may not be the best choice.
+For high mobile workflows and intensive order picking or sorting of glass sheets that require frequent barcode scanning, the gun-shaped scanner and handheld industrial PDA may not be the best choice.
 Workers can lose 5 seconds every time when they pick up, scan, and set down a handheld scanner.
-In these cases the wearable barcode scanners such as ring-type, glove-type or glass-type scanners used together with wearable data terminal can play an important role to improve efficiency.
+In these cases the wearable barcode scanners such as ring-type, glove-type or glass-type scanners together with wearable data terminal can play an important role to improve efficiency.

 Golve BM01 + MS3392 2D companion mini scanner, charged with USB cable